SAP-archive/teched2020-CX260/exercises/exercise-3/README.md

 In this exercise, you will implement the selection service.
 We've generated the `ComparisonSelectionService` in the previous example, but we need to implement the logic.

-We're going to gradually generate and build code in this exercise, but if you like to skip tis exercise or need more detailed help, you can find the final version in "src/services/comparison-selection.service.ts" file, next to this readme file.

 ## Exercise 3.1 Toggle selection

 We'll start implementing the selection state in the service.
 The selection state represents the